Last Updated on

 - Let your child decide the quantity – Rely on your child’s appetite centre in his brain and let him decide how much he wants to eat.

-- Limit his snacks to one per day – Do not allow more than one snack per day between mealtimes.
+- Limit his snacks to two per day – Do not allow more than two snacks per day between mealtimes.
 Loading up on snacks will decrease your toddler’s appetite.

 - Limit fluid intake – Put the cap on fluid intake at about 480 ml per day, as fluids (apart from drinking water) contain calories that can make the child feel full.